 KNOWLEDGE, SKILLS AND ABILITIES REQUIREMENTS:

-- Knowledge of the principles and practices of public administration and management.
+- Knowledge of the principles, practices, and techniques of computer programming and systems design.

-- Skill in writing and compiling plans and reports.
+- Skill in understanding and following complex written and oral instructions.

 - Ability to identify problems, evaluate alternatives, and implement effective solutions.